Zack Nash: College career

 He played college football at Sacramento State.
 After the 2010 season, he was selected to the second team All-America.
 He was selected to the all-Big Sky Conference first team.

 Professional career

-Arizona Cardinals

 On April 30, 2012, he signed with the Arizona Cardinals as an Undrafted free agent.
 On August 24, 2012, he was released.
 On October 30, 2012, he was promoted from the practice squad after the team released Fullback Reagan Mauia.